 - Edit DRAP contact information without the Department's intervention

 - Run a report that assists in monitoring the letters mailed to borrowers

 - Run a report that assists in tracking the total number of letter requests submitted

 - Determine when a letter was mailed by the Department

 - Determine if a letter was returned to the Department as "undeliverable" and if an address has been determined to be invalid

-Note: The eCB DRAP module home page currently indicates that the IRS Skip Trace Service is available.
-This information is inaccurate and will be updated in the next revision to the eCB Web site.
+The eCB DRAP module home page at the eCB Web site currently indicates that the IRS Skip Trace Service is available help to schools resolve delinquent Perkins Loans.
+This information is inaccurate; the IRS Skip Trace Service is not available for Perkins Loans.
+We will update this information in the next revision to the eCB Web site.

-For questions about the DRAP process, contact the Campus-Based Call Center at 877/801-7168.
-Customer service representatives are available Monday through Friday from 8:00 A.M. until 8:00 P.M.
+For additional information about DRAP, contact the Campus Based Call Center at 877/801-7168.
+Customer service representatives are available Monday through Friday from 8:00 a.m. to 8:00 p.m.
 (ET).
-You may also e-mail CBFOB@ed.gov.
+You may also email CBFOB@ed.gov.